Mother's Cake: History

 In November 2008 Yves Krismer (guitar, vocals), Benedikt Trenkwalder (Bass) and Jan Haußels (Drums) met first to jam in Arzl im Pitztal, a small village in the Tyrolean Alps and hometown of Yves Krismer.
 Not long after that, they founded the band Mother's Cake.
 Their music is influenced by different bands like The Mars Volta, Red Hot Chili Peppers, Led Zeppelin or Bootsy Collins.
 They play a mixture of funk, hard rock and progressive, psychedelic parts.

 They started playing gigs in the western parts of Tyrol and also in its capital Innsbruck.
 In 2009 they entered their first big band contest with about 1.000 participating bands – the International Live Award feat.
 Austrian Band Contest 2010.
 They clearly won both preliminary rounds for Tyrol and Vorarlberg as favourites of the official judges.
-Despite of being the judges' favourites at the finals in Vienna they only came in third.
+Despite being the judges' favourites at the finals in Vienna they only came in third.

 At the beginning of 2010 they participated in the Local Heroes Austria 2010 Band Contest.
 They won the two preliminary rounds and the final round of the western Austrian states Vorarlberg, Tyrol and Salzburg as the judges' explicit favourites.
 Finally, on May 29, 2010, they won the Austrian finals in Vienna.
 They were not only awarded for being the best band of the contest, but each band member separately for their musical achievements as best singer, best bass player and best drummer of the competition.

-On August 18, 2010 GoTV – the Austrian music TV channel – aired one hour of 'hosted by Mother‘s Cake' and the music video to 'Realitricked Me' was first shown in public.
+On August 18, 2010 GoTV – the Austrian music TV channel – aired one hour of 'hosted by Mother's Cake' and the music video to 'Realitricked Me' was first shown in public.
 The EP was published on September 1, 2010.

-On November 26, 2010, they participated at the European finals of the Local Heroes 2010 Band Contest in Pécs/Hungary.
+On November 26, 2010 they participated at the European finals of the Local Heroes 2010 Band Contest in Pécs/Hungary.
 They competed against the Local Heroes finalists of Germany, Hungary and Italy and the finalists of different contests all over Europe.
 In the end, Mother's Cake came in second after the Danish band Rufus Spencer.

 The director Henning Backhaus, a student of Michael Haneke, used a couple of their songs for the soundtrack of his film "Local Heroes" and even involved the band at the shooting.
 The film is about the upsurge of a young band, just like Mother's Cake.
 The film was premiered at the 62.
-Berlin International Film Festival from February 9 to 19 2012.
-Their debut “Creation’s Finest” (release-date: 26-10-2012) was produced by Georg Gabler and got featured by Ikey Owens († 2014, member of The Mars Volta & Jack White).
-Creation’s Finest created a big stir in national and international music press and ensured Mother’s Cake a firm stand in the business.
+Berlin International Film Festival from February 9 to 19, 2012.
+Their debut "Creation’s Finest" (release-date: October 26, 2012) was produced by Georg Gabler and got featured by Ikey Owens († 2014, member of The Mars Volta & Jack White).
+Creation's Finest created a big stir in national and international music press and ensured Mother's Cake a firm stand in the business.

-The first single “Soul Prison” (17-08-2012) reached over 400,000 views on Youtube.
+The first single "Soul Prison" (August 17, 2012) reached over 400,000 views on Youtube.